Ronde Barber: 2000

+On February 10, 2000, the Tampa Bay Buccaneers re–signed Barber to a one—year, $552,000 contract.

 For the first time in his career, Barber started all 16 games in a season in 2000.
 Barber reached new career bests with 97 tackles, 20 passes deflected, and 5.5 sacks.
 With his 5.5 sacks, Barber led all NFC defensive backs in sacks.
 He had two interceptions (46 yards), one forced fumble, one fumble recovery, and six special teams tackles.
-For the Week 2 (September 10) game, Barber was NFC Defensive Player of the Week for 3 tackles, 2.5 sacks, a forced fumble, and a 24-yard fumble recovery for a touchdown against the Chicago Bears.
-Picking and returning for 37 yards a pass from former Tampa quarterback Vinny Testaverde, Barber scored his first career touchdown from an interception return in the Week 4 (September 24) 21–17 loss to the New York Jets.
+For the week 2 (September 10) game, Barber was NFC Defensive Player of the Week for 3 tackles, 2.5 sacks, a forced fumble, and a 24-yard fumble recovery for a touchdown against the Chicago Bears.
+Picking and returning for 37 yards a pass from former Tampa quarterback Vinny Testaverde, Barber scored his first career touchdown from an interception return in the week 4 (September 24) 21–17 loss to the New York Jets.
 In the Wild Card game on December 31, a 21–3 loss to the Philadelphia Eagles, Barber made 5 tackles.

 2001

-On April 9, 2001, the Tampa Bay Buccaneers signed Barber to a six-year, $18.50 million contract.
+On April 9, 2001, the Tampa Bay Buccaneers signed Barber to a six—year, $20.25 million contract extension that included a signing bonus of $2.55 million.

 In 2001, Barber started 16 of 16 regular season games and made 71 tackles, 1 sack, 14 passes deflected, and 10 interceptions (86 yards).
-Barber returned an intercepted pass from Aaron Brooks 36 yards for a touchdown in the Week 15 (December 23) win over the New Orleans Saints.
+Barber returned an intercepted pass from Aaron Brooks 36 yards for a touchdown in the week 15 (December 23) win over the New Orleans Saints.
 Barber made his first Pro Bowl and All-Pro teams this season.

 2002

 Starting all 16 games again this season, Barber made 79 tackles, 3 sacks, 17 passes deflected, and returned 2 interceptions for 9 yards.
 Barber was part of a Tampa secondary that ranked first in total defense and passes defended.
 Barber also started all three playoff games, including Tampa's Super Bowl XXXVII victory.

-In the NFC Championship game on January 19, 2003, Barber picked off a pass from Philadelphia Eagles quarterback Donovan McNabb and returned the interception 92 yards for a touchdown late in the fourth quarter to seal Tampa's 27-10 road victory and brought Veterans Stadium to near-silence.
+In the NFC Championship game on January 19, 2003, Barber picked off a pass from Philadelphia Eagles quarterback Donovan McNabb and returned the interception 92 yards for a touchdown late in the fourth quarter to seal Tampa's 27–10 road victory and brought Veterans Stadium to near-silence.
 Bob Ford of The Philadelphia Inquirer labeled this game as "the most ignominious defeat of Andy Reid's head coaching career" because of Barber's interception return.
 In 2011, Tampa Bay Times sportswriter Rick Stroud ranked Barber's interception return for touchdown in the NFC Championship game as the greatest scoring play in team history.
 Barber also deflected 4 passes in that game.
 In Tampa's 48–21 victory over the Oakland Raiders in Super Bowl XXXVII on January 26, 2003, Barber made five tackles.